BCSTech-CordaTeam/NotaryChange/README.md

 Finally, we can verify the notary change by querying the states in PartyC and PartyB again

 `run vaultQuery contractStateType: com.samples.yo.YoState`

+# More Details & Automation

+We implement this same scenario in the [ScenarioTests.kt](test/main/kotlin/com/samples/yo/ScenarioTests.kt) file, for a bit more insight into how this would look with parts of the Corda API.
+If you'd like more insight into how the actual notary change process occurs, seek out YoNotaryChangeFlow in [Yo.kt](src/main/kotlin/com/samples/yo/yo.kt).